Graceful Degradation in Functional Safety — IEC 61508

-Graceful degradation is a design and architecture technique in functional safety where a safety-related system moves from a fully redundant, nominal configuration into a defined degraded configuration after one or more faults are detected, while still ensuring a safe state or acceptable risk reduction.
+In functional safety, graceful degradation means a safety-related system moves from its nominal, fully redundant configuration into a defined degraded configuration after one or more faults are detected — while still ensuring acceptable risk reduction.

-Instead of the safety function disappearing abruptly when one channel fails, the system:
+Instead of the safety function disappearing when one channel fails, the system:

-Detects the fault (using diagnostics and comparison between channels),
+• Detects the fault using diagnostics and channel comparison

-Under :contentReference[oaicite:0]{index=0}, this typically applies to redundant architectures designed to provide hardware fault tolerance (HFT ≥ 1), for example 1oo2, 2oo3, or more complex MooN structures implemented in sensors, logic solvers, and final elements.
+Under IEC 61508, this typically applies to redundant architectures designed to provide hardware fault tolerance (HFT ≥ 1) — for example 1oo2, 2oo3, or more complex MooN structures implemented in sensors, logic solvers, and final elements.

-Graceful degradation supports functional safety by shaping what happens after a fault occurs.
-IEC 61508 does not only require you to meet a numerical failure target (PFDavg or PFH); it also requires that safety-related systems respond to faults in a predictable, specified manner consistent with the Safety Requirements Specification (SRS).
+IEC 61508 does not only require you to meet a numerical failure target (PFDavg or PFH).
+It also requires that safety-related systems respond to faults in a predictable, specified manner consistent with the Safety Requirements Specification (SRS).
+Graceful degradation is how that requirement is met in redundant architectures.

 Systematic failures